initbar/lib/README.md

 ## Note

-`scripts/` is only for Docker images.
+`scripts/` is optimized for Docker or Xubuntu images.

 ## License